machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 # Functional Tools

-Functional tools let the host application expose controlled local and remote capabilities to a `Genai` provider as callable tools and reusable prompts.
+Functional tools let the host application expose controlled capabilities to a `Genai` provider as callable tools and reusable prompts.
 In this project, the feature covers three main integration styles:

 - Java-backed host tools registered through the functional-tools SPI,
 - OpenAI-native web search configured directly on `OpenAIProvider`,